-What man ordinarily perceives and experiences through the mind and senses is only a small slice of the full spectrum of what we call reality.
-How peacefully and joyfully the human being is capable of living in the world depends less on outside situations, and more on whether or not one is able to remain in tune with reality as it is.
-When there is a lack of insight and clarity of perception into things as they are, suffering naturally follows.
-This is the understanding of yoga - that it is because of avidya (ignorance) that all of man's sufferings are born.
+What the human being ordinarily perceives and experiences through the mind and senses is only a small slice of the full spectrum of what we call reality.
+How peacefully and joyfully the human being is capable of living in the world depends less on outside situations, and more on whether or not one is able to come to a deeper understanding of the human mechanism.
+When there is a lack of insight and clarity of perception into one's own being, suffering naturally follows.
+This is the understanding of yoga - that it is because of avidya (ignorance) that all of man's sufferings in the world are born.

 After coming to a glimpse into one`s enlightenment (nirvikalpa samadhi), the final phase of Shunya Yoga is to bring one’s enlightenment into daily life, as there can be no freedom outside of life itself, nor can there be life outside of freedom.
 In this communion with your own Buddha Nature, life becomes a continuous expression being in communion with the source.
 This is the state of sahaja samadhi (effortless, spontaneous enlightenment).